 Singapore and Thailand were neck-and-neck for much of the competition, but Singapore was no match for Thailand on pommel horse, where Thailand’s historically strong pommels workers allowed them to earn nearly a four point bump over the host team.
 Despite strong routines from Singapore on rings and high bar, they finished just 0.05 short of capturing the silver.

-The men’s all-around was a battle for gold between the two Vietnamese competitors, Pham and Dinh, and a battle for bronze between Thailand’s Prommanee and Singapore’s Gan and Tay.
+The men’s all-around was a battle for gold between the two Vietnamese competitors, Pham and Dinh, and a battle for bronze between Thailand’s Jamorn Prommanee and Singapore’s Gabriel Gan and Terry Tay.
 Despite Pham qualifying in first ahead of Dinh, it was Dinh who came out as the victor thanks to his superior execution and form.
 Pham’s fall on his pommel horse mount and his short landing on vault left him a point behind Dinh, who claimed gold with an 86.150.

 Prommanee began with a strong floor and difficult pommels routine, but lost steam, allowing for Gan to tie him after the fifth rotation for third.
 Gan struggled throughout the competition, but rallied during his final routine and stuck his double layout high bar dismount, allowing him to snatch the bronze with a 79.350, enough to push ahead of Prommanee, who totaled 78.100.
 Gan’s teammate Tay totaled 78.250 for fifth.